Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

+Ladies and gentlemen, please welcome Vice President of Interactive Media Group and all the rest of the fun stuff, Tim Schaaff.
+Unfortunate.
+Okay.
+Welcome.
+So all the other fun stuff that Bill was referring to is, in addition to QuickTime, I'm responsible for Core Graphics, Quartz Extreme, that kind of stuff, QuickDraw, the printing technologies, all the audio and music stuff.
 So if you have comments or feedback you'd like to give me during the week, feel free to stop me and let me know what you think, and I'll do my best to attend all the other feedback sessions related to those things so you can let me know what's on your mind.
 Today we're going to talk about QuickTime.

 So let's start with QuickTime 5.
-QuickTime 5 has been in the market for just over a year, and it's been a really exciting year.
+QuickTime 5 has been in the market for just over a year.
+And it's been a really exciting year.
 We've had a lot of success with QuickTime so far.
 In our first year, we've downloaded over 100 million copies of QuickTime 5.
 This is really remarkable.

 QuickTime has been in the marketplace for a long time now and over those years we have been able to develop a very large body of applications and tools and so on to support the technology.
 We've got thousands of applications in the market.
 We've got tens of thousands of CD-ROM titles.

-Thousands of enhanced music CDs, and there are more than 160 digital cameras in the market today that ship with QuickTime installed.
+thousands of enhanced music CDs, and there are more than 160 digital cameras in the market today that ship with QuickTime installed.
 What's interesting about this is that virtually every major manufacturer of digital cameras ships with QuickTime now.
 And over half of those are shipping cameras that actually create QuickTime right in the camera itself.
 So this is pretty neat.
 QuickTime is making its way far and wide in the world.
+So...
+We look at our statistics for apple.com, the QuickTime web pages.
+We're seeing over 1,300,000 QuickTime page views each and every day.
+People are going there to find content and check out the download pages and so on and so forth.
+We're getting more than 300,000 new installs of QuickTime each and every day.

 This is a very interesting statistic.
 So we went back and we analyzed the data about where customers who have come to get QuickTime from the download pages had come from.
 Presumably, the idea here is that if you're coming to get QuickTime, you're probably on a site that's got QuickTime content.